Donkey Tail Plant &

 The donkey's tail thrives in well-drained soil that's rich in nutrients.
 A good soil mix for this succulent is a combination of cactus soil, perlite, and sand.
 It's important to make sure that the soil is well-draining, as the donkey tail plant is susceptible to root rot.
 We believe the best option is to use our specialty succulent potting mix that contains over 5 natural substrates and organic mycorrhizae to promote the development of a strong root system that helps your succulent to thrive.

 When it comes to fertilizing, the donkey tail succulent doesn't need a lot of fertilizer.
-You can fertilize the plant once a year during the growing season with a balanced fertilizer NPK (5-10-5).
+You can fertilize the plant once a year in the spring with a balanced fertilizer NPK (5-10-5).
 It's important to avoid over-fertilizing the succulents as it can cause even death of the plant.

 Hardiness Zone & More